RathodDarshil/expo-linkrunner/README.md

 ### Get Attribution Data

-To retrieve attribution data related to an install, use the `getAttributionData` function.
+To retrieve attribution data and deeplink related to an install, use the `getAttributionData` function.
 This function returns information about the installation source, campaign data, and deeplink information.

 ```js
 const getAttributionInfo = async () => {